mryap/alembic-kit/_posts/2019-03-18-things-to-know-about-bigquery.md

 ### Costs of BigQuery

+Bigquery charges for data storage, streaming insert and for quering data.
+For loading and exporting data, it free of charge.

 BigQuery has a free tier plan which allows you to query 1 Terabyte per month and store 10 gigabytes.
 With Google Analytics 360,  BigQuery is free, up to $500/month of usage.
 For website with over one-billion hits per month, that in the region of $150 per month for storage and $100 per month for querying.
 Google Analytics 360 customers benefit from a native integration with Google BigQuery.
 However, use of BigQuery is not restricted for Google Analytics 360 customers alone.
 It just a little more involved to integrate the free Google Analytics with BigQuery.
 If you need help on this, DM me.